Czech Republic: Prehistory

-Left: Venus of Dolní Věstonice, dated to 29,000–25,000 BCE, is the oldest ceramic figurine in the world.
+Left: Venus of Dolní Věstonice, dated to 29,000–25,000 BC, is the oldest ceramic figurine in the world.

-Right: the stone head of a Celt is the most valuable Celtic sculpture in Europe and dates to the 3rd century BCE.
+Right: the stone head of a Celt is the most valuable Celtic sculpture in Europe and dates to the 3rd century BC.

 Archaeological evidence indicates that the area now known as the Czech Republic has been inhabited since the Paleolithic era.
-Notably, the Venus of Dolní Věstonice, a ceramic figurine dated to approximately 29,000–25,000 BCE, was discovered in this region.
+Notably, the Venus of Dolní Věstonice, a ceramic figurine dated to approximately 29,000–25,000 BC, was discovered in this region.
 This artifact is considered the oldest known ceramic figurine in the world.

 In the classical era, as a result of the 3rd century BC Celtic migrations, Bohemia became associated with the Boii.
 The Boii founded an oppidum near the site of modern Prague.
-Later in the 1st century, the Germanic tribes of the Marcomanni and Quadi settled there.
+In the 1st century AD, the Germanic tribes of the Marcomanni and Quadi settled there.

-Slavs from the Black Sea–Carpathian region settled in the area (their migration was pushed by an invasion of peoples from Siberia and Eastern Europe into their area: Huns, Avars, Bulgars and Magyars).
-In the sixth century, the Huns had moved westwards into Bohemia, Moravia, and some of present-day Austria and Germany.
+Slavs from the Black Sea–Carpathian Mountains region settled in the area (their migration was pushed by an invasion of peoples from Siberia and Eastern Europe into their area: Huns, Avars, Bulgars and Magyars).
+In the 6th century, the Huns had moved westwards into Bohemia, Moravia, and some of present-day Austria and Germany.

 During the 7th century, the Frankish merchant Samo, supporting the Slavs fighting against nearby settled Avars, became the ruler of the first documented Slavic state in Central Europe, Samo's Empire.
 The principality of Great Moravia, controlled by Moymir dynasty, arose in the 8th century.
-It reached its zenith in the 9th (during the reign of Svatopluk I of Moravia), holding off the influence of the Franks.
+It reached its zenith in the 9th century during the reign of Svatopluk I, holding off the influence of the Franks.
 Great Moravia was Christianized, with a role being played by the Byzantine mission of Cyril and Methodius.
 They codified the Old Church Slavonic language, the first literary and liturgical language of the Slavs, and the Glagolitic script.